-special use permit for the development and operation of a ski resort on national forest land.
-The Forest Service prepared an EIS on the project, which included an outline of steps that might be taken to mitigate adverse environmental impacts.
-Mitigation procedures were intended primarily for local and state governments that controlled the land to be affected by these measures.
-Plaintiffs claimed that the Forest Service did not comply with NEPA because the impact statement did not provide a detailed mitigation action plan.
+not provide a detailed mitigation action plan.
 In the alternative, they argued, the Forest Service had an obligation to provide a "worst case" analysis if it did not have enough information to make definite plans.

 The Supreme Court, in a unanimous opinion, held that NEPA did not impose a substantive duty upon federal agencies to include in their EIS a fully developed mitigation plan.
-The Court rejected the claim that the agency had to prepare a mitigation plan by relying on the purposes and powers of NEPA: "[I]t would be inconsistent with NEPA's reliance on procedural mechanisms-as opposed to substantive, result-based standards-to demand the presence of a fully developed plan that will mitigate environmental harm before an agency can act."
-A federal agency is required to consider mitigation measures only to the extent that they enable the agency to make a reasoned and informed decision that properly considers all alternatives.
+The Court rejected the claim that the agency had to prepare a mitigation plan by relying on the purposes and powers of NEPA: "[I]t would be inconsistent with NEPA's reliance on procedural mechanisms-as opposed to substantive, result-based standards-to demand the presence of a fully developed plan that will mitigate environmental harm before an agency can act."221 A federal agency is required to consider mitigation measures only to the extent that they enable the agency to make a reasoned and informed decision that properly considers all alternatives.

 It probably comes as no surprise, then, that the Supreme Court also rejected the worst case analysis requirement.
-Earlier CEQ regulations did require that uncertain environmental harms be addressed by a worst case analysis, along with the probability or improbability of their occurrence.
-In 1986, CEQ amended this regulation and required agencies only to provide a credible summary of scientific evidence relevant to evaluating the environmental impact.
-The Court held that the new regulations better facilitated reasoned decision-making by requiring an evaluation of viable possibilities and by not overemphasizing highly speculative harms.
+Earlier CEQ regulations did require that uncertain environmental harms be addressed by a worst case analysis, along with the probability or improbability of their occurrence.222 In 1986, CEQ amended this regulation and required agencies only to provide a credible summary of scientific evidence relevant to evaluating the environmental impact.223 The Court held that the new regulations better facilitated reasoned decision-making by requiring an evaluation of viable possibilities and by not overemphasizing highly speculative harms.224

 Robertson also analyzed the interrelationship of federal, state, and local agencies when considering mitigation measures.
-In this case, environmental problems could not be mitigated unless nonfederal agencies took action.
-If state and local government bodies have jurisdiction over the areas in which adverse effects must be mitigated, and if these same agencies have the authority to mitigate, a federal agency cannot be expected to act until these local agencies conclude which mitigation measures they deem appropriate.
+In this case, environmental problems could not be mitigated unless nonfederal agencies took action.225 If state and local government bodies have jurisdiction over the areas in which adverse effects must be mitigated, and if these same agencies have the authority to mitigate, a federal agency cannot be expected to act until these local agencies conclude which mitigation measures they deem appropriate.
 Furthermore, because NEPA places no substantive duty on federal agencies to develop mitigation measures, these agencies should not be required to obtain assurances from third parties that these measures will be taken.

-Several cases have held impact statements inadequate because they did not contain or adequately discuss mitigation measures.
-In a number of other cases the courts have held that mitigation measures included in an impact statement were adequate.
-As the court held in Laguna Greenbelt, Inc. v.
-United States DOT, at tollway case, "NEPA does not require a fully developed plan that will mitigate all environmental harm before an agency can act; NEPA requires only that mitigation be discussed in sufficient detail to ensure that environmental consequences have been fully evaluated."
+Several cases have held impact statements inadequate because they did not contain or adequately discuss mitigation measures.226 In a number of other cases the courts have held that mitigation measures included in an impact statement were adequate.227 As the court held in Laguna Greenbelt, Inc. v.
+United States DOT,228 a tollway case, "NEPA does not require a fully developed plan that will mitigate all environmental harm before an agency can act; NEPA requires only that mitigation be discussed in sufficient detail to ensure that environmental consequences have been fully evaluated."229